Velocidex/velociraptor-docs/content/blog/2021/2021-10-22-a-closer-look-at-the-winning-entry-in-the-2021-velociraptor-contributor-competition-575c387610af/_index.md

 The key things to notice about these artifacts are:

 1. They are multi-platform.
-So they can be run on the 3 main operating systems without OS-specific targetting.
+So they can be run on the 3 main operating systems without OS-specific targeting.
 They can also work on “offline” data, where files from 1 operating system are being processed on a different operating system.

 1. The tool definitions (“tools” section of the artifact) are as simple as possible because we’ve already defined and initialised (incl. downloading) the tools during the setup process.
 The tool definitions here are just to ensure that these tools are available to this artifact.